sonic-net/SONiC/doc/mpls/MPLS_hld.md

 ### Scope

 This document provides general information about the initial support for MPLS in SONiC infrastructure.
-The focus of this support is to provide MPLS routing functionality in SONiC infrastructure equivalent to the current support for IPv4/IPv6 routing.
+The focus of this initial MPLS support is to expand existing SONiC infrastructure for IPv4/IPv6 routing to include equivalent MPLS functionality.
+The expected use case for this initial MPLS support is static LSP routing.

 ### Definitions/Abbreviations
 | Abbreviation | Description                           |